ashish-yadav11/nt/README.md

 # Configuration

-Command used for sending notifications and prompt used when asking for notification message can be configured in `config.h`.
+Command used for sending notifications and prompt used when asking for notification message can be configured in config.h.

 > `make`, the first time you run it, or `make config.h` will create config.h by
 > copying [config.def.h](config.def.h).